 This is oft overlooked but oh so important.
 Imagine if I had taken my traffic ticket to my father and he had asked my younger sister to pay for part of it.
 Imagine the injustice of such an action!
 And imagine the resentment it would have bred in my sister.

 And yet in the story above, the father is perfectly content letting the younger sister pay for the older sister’s misdeeds.
 There will naturally be times where the whole family pays the price.
+(That’s part of being a family.)
 But a habit of masterly inactivity puts some boundaries around consequences and says that, for the most part, each child pays their own dues.
 Do you know how much this protects sibling relationships?
 Generous siblings might even have some compassion and desire to help when they are raised in this sort of context.

-But when we demand siblings pay for each other’s faults — when we say that can’t allow Jocelyn to forget her clarinet, but who cares that Jasmine will be late — we aren’t building an environment for a healthy love relationship between the sisters.
+But when we demand siblings pay for each other’s faults — when we say that we can’t allow Jocelyn to forget her clarinet while disregarding that Jasmine will be late — we aren’t building an environment for a healthy love relationship between the sisters.

-And that, my friends, is the saddest thing of all.
+And that, my friends, is a very sad thing.

 Get the (almost) weekly digest!